taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-10-11_Script-draft3.md

 Maraba picks up the syringe as Jina picks up the bucket of water, leaving Majhee and Amadou to hold the hoop with Min inside steady.

-Jina pours the bucket of water slowly over Min until Min is drenched, then returns the bucket to its precies, previous location in the circle.
+Jina pours the bucket of water slowly over Min until Min is drenched, then returns the bucket to its previous location in the circle.
 Then Maraba positions the needle of the syringe full of raw eSyrup against Min's right buttcheek, breaks the skin, and slowly injects all of the eSyrup as Min grits her teeth.

 Min's cousin pulls out the syringe and places it back on the basket.
 Then Jina, Amadou, Majhee, and Maraba turn Min in slow circles as the raw eSyrup spreads throughout her body, spreading up her torso, across her arms and legs, over her face, and into her eyelids.
 As the subdermal shield continues into her mouth, nose, and sinuses, Min begins to cough and gag.